Skip to main content

 Submit your application at the Immigration Bureau office or designated embassy/consulate in your country of residence.
 Check the official instructions for the correct location.

 Filing locations and procedures may change.
 Always verify on the official Immigration Bureau website before submitting.
-For related guidance, see non-immigrant-b.
+For related guidance, see Thai Visa Application Form.

 Official TM.47 page